7angel4/betting-game-proof/README.md

 Computer-assisted proof for two theorems in the 3-player getting game.

-See **README.pdf** for more detailed explanation of the modules, and how to run them for the proof of the relevant theorems.
+<mark>See **README.pdf** for more detailed explanation of the modules, and how to run them for the proof of the relevant theorems.</mark>

 ## Betting game model